solita/solita.github.com/_posts/2021-04-29-I-challenged-low-code-with-code.md

 layout: post
 title: I challenged low-code with code
 author: hnybom
 excerpt: > Low-code platforms will account for 65% of application development by 2024.
 Why?
-Can low-codes productive gains be challenged with traditional coding?
+Can the low-code productivity gains be challenged with traditional coding?
 In this blog, I'm going to try to find out.

 tags:
  - Low-code